CTF-FlagFrenzy/challenges/Pydetect/Pydetect.md

 ### Dockerfile

-- The Dockerfile defines how to build the container required to play this challange
+- The Dockerfile defines how to build the container required to play this challange.

 ```Dockerfile
 FROM python:3.12